Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_H264_8X8_TRANSFORM (boolean)``
     Enable 8X8 transform for H264.
-Applicable to the H264 encoder.
+Applicable to the woke H264 encoder.

 ``V4L2_CID_MPEG_VIDEO_H264_CONSTRAINED_INTRA_PREDICTION (boolean)``
     Enable constrained intra prediction for H264.
-Applicable to the H264 encoder.
+Applicable to the woke H264 encoder.

 ``V4L2_CID_MPEG_VIDEO_H264_CHROMA_QP_INDEX_OFFSET (integer)``
-    Specify the offset that should be added to the luma quantization parameter to determine the chroma quantization parameter.
-Applicable to the H264 encoder.
+    Specify the woke offset that should be added to the woke luma quantization parameter to determine the woke chroma quantization parameter.
+Applicable to the woke H264 encoder.

 ``V4L2_CID_MPEG_VIDEO_CYCLIC_INTRA_REFRESH_MB (integer)``
     Cyclic intra macroblock refresh.
-This is the number of continuous macroblocks refreshed every frame.
-Each frame a successive set of macroblocks is refreshed until the cycle completes and starts from the top of the frame.
+This is the woke number of continuous macroblocks refreshed every frame.
+Each frame a successive set of macroblocks is refreshed until the woke cycle completes and starts from the woke top of the woke frame.
 Setting this control to zero means that macroblocks will not be refreshed.
 Note that this control will not take effect when ``V4L2_CID_MPEG_VIDEO_INTRA_REFRESH_PERIOD`` control
     is set to non zero value.